Infant Respiratory Disorders- Overview and Practice Questions Vector

 33. What is the treatment of neonatal pneumonia?

-Appropriate anti-infective agents, oxygen, ventilatory support, assure airway patency, continuous monitoring.
-Also, Pharmacotherapy: broad-spectrum antibiotics pending culture.
-Last is ECMO, it is when unresponsive to conventional therapy.
+Treatment includes appropriate anti-infective agents, oxygen, ventilatory support, maintaining airway patency, and continuous monitoring.
+Pharmacotherapy involves broad-spectrum antibiotics pending culture results, and extracorporeal membrane oxygenation (ECMO) is considered when conventional therapy fails.

 34. What is Respiratory Distress Syndrome (RDS)?

-An acute disease of the newborn characterized by atelectasis, poor lung compliance, surfactant deficiency, tachypnea, peripheral edema, and inflammation.
+RDS is an acute condition in newborns characterized by atelectasis, poor lung compliance, surfactant deficiency, tachypnea, peripheral edema, and inflammation.

 35. What is the incidence of RDS?